Living Stress Free

 "You can’t live in the past.
 You can’t live in the future.
 You can only live today.
 When you worry about tomorrow’s problems, you miss the blessings of today and you cannot solve tomorrow’s problems with today’s power."

 Stressing is a waste of energy and a lost cause, especially when the situation cannot be changed.
 Matthew 6:27 NLT says, “can all your worries add a single moment to your life?”
-Simply put, stress is not going to get you anywhere.
+Simply put, stress is not going to solve the problem or get you anywhere.

 Stress can cause premature ageing causing you to age faster than normal.
 When you are stressed, you can lose sleep which affects your immune system which can lead to sickness.